Louis Kahn: Legacy

 Louis Kahn's work infused the International style with a fastidious, highly personal taste.
 Isamu Noguchi called him "a philosopher among architects."
 He was concerned with creating strong formal distinctions between served spaces and servant spaces.
 What he meant by servant spaces was not spaces for servants, but rather spaces that serve other spaces, such as stairwells, corridors, restrooms, or any other back-of-house function such as storage space or mechanical rooms.
 His palette of materials tended toward heavily textured brick and bare concrete, the textures often reinforced by juxtaposition to highly refined surfaces such as travertine marble.
 Kahn argued that brick can be more than the basic building material:

 If you think of Brick, you say to Brick, 'What do you want, Brick?'
 And Brick says to you, 'I like an Arch.'
 And if you say to Brick, 'Look, arches are expensive, and I can use a concrete lintel over you.
 What do you think of that, Brick?'
 Brick says, 'I like an Arch.'
 And it's important, you see, that you honor the material that you use. ...
 You can only do it if you honor the brick and glorify the brick instead of shortchanging it.

-Kahn worked closely with engineers and contractors on his buildings.
-In addition to the influence Kahn's more well-known work has on contemporary architects (such as Muzharul Islam, Tadao Ando), some of his work (especially the unbuilt City Tower Project) became very influential among the high-tech architects of the late twentieth century (such as Renzo Piano, who worked in Kahn's office, Richard Rogers, and Norman Foster).
+In addition to the influence Kahn's better-known work has on contemporary architects (such as Muzharul Islam, Tadao Ando), some of his work (especially the unbuilt City Tower Project) became very influential among the high-tech architects of the late twentieth century (such as Renzo Piano, who worked in Kahn's office, Richard Rogers, and Norman Foster).
 His prominent apprentices include Muzharul Islam, Moshe Safdie, Robert Venturi, Jack Diamond, and Charles Dagit.

 Many years after his death, Kahn continues to provoke controversy.
-Before his Franklin D. Roosevelt Four Freedoms Park at the southern tip of Roosevelt Island was built, a New York Times editorial opined:
+Before his Franklin D. Roosevelt Four Freedoms Park at the southern tip of Roosevelt Island was built, the editors of The New York Times opined:

 There's a magic to the project.
 That the task is daunting makes it worthy of the man it honors, who guided the nation through the Depression, the New Deal and a world war.
 As for Mr. Kahn, he died in 1974, as he passed alone through New York City's Penn Station.
 In his briefcase were renderings of the memorial, his last completed plan.

 The editorial describes Kahn's plan as: